 - Provide financial resources to help address environmental cleanup or other challenges.
 Many of these properties would not be redeveloped without this kind of assistance.

-The Willamette Industrial URA is within the Portland Enterprise Zone (E-Zone), which allows industrial firms that will be making a substantial new capital investment a waiver of 100% of the amount of real property taxes attributable to the new investment for a five-year period after completion.
+The Willamette Industrial TIF District is within the Portland Enterprise Zone (E-Zone), which allows industrial firms that will be making a substantial new capital investment a waiver of 100% of the amount of real property taxes attributable to the new investment for a five-year period after completion.
 Land or existing machinery or equipment is not tax exempt; therefore, there is no loss of current property tax levies to local taxing jurisdictions.
 Prosper Portland is the local sponsor for the Portland E-Zone program.
 Since 1996, the city’s E-Zone programs have leveraged more than one billion dollars in private investments and have created and retained more than five thousand full-time, quality jobs.